moritzblum/word_embedding_space_exploration/README.md

 ### Training 2

-This time the number of LSTM layers and the number of LSTMs per layer are increased to counter underfitting, the training limit is extended to
-72 hours and the number of epochs is reduced to ensure a correct termination of the training process.
+This time the number of LSTM layers and the number of LSTMs per layer are increased to counter underfitting by increasing the trainable model parameters, the training limit is extended to 72 hours and the number of epochs is reduced to ensure a correct termination of the training process.

 Training Configuration:
 * validation = MORPHOLOGICAL_DERIVATIONS